 On 31 December 2019, health authorities in China reported to the World Health Organization (WHO) a cluster of viral pneumonia cases of unknown cause in Wuhan, Hubei, and an investigation was launched in early January 2020.
 On 30 January, the WHO declared the outbreak a Public Health Emergency of International Concern.
 The WHO recognized the spread of Covid-19 as a pandemic on 11 March 2020.
-As of 17 May 2020, more than 4.71 million cases of Covid-19 have been reported in more than 188 countries and territories, resulting in more than 315,000 deaths.
-More than 1.73 million people have recovered from the virus.
-The world has faced one of the most complex pandemics in recent years.
+The world is facing one of the most complex pandemics in recent years.
 Although antimicrobial resistance (AMR) hasn’t gotten our attention in the same way that SARS-CoV-2 has, antibiotic-resistant bacteria remain a growing global menace.
 The superbugs that cause these infections thrive in hospitals and medical facilities, putting all patients — whether they’re getting care for a minor illness or major surgery — at risk.
 The patients at greatest risk from superbugs are the ones who are already more vulnerable to illness from viral lung infections like influenza, severe acute respiratory syndrome (SARS), and Covid-19.
 The SARS-CoV-2 is no exception.
 Although Covid-19 is a viral infection there have been overlapping clinical and radiological features with bacterial respiratory tract infection so it is inevitable that antibiotics have been prescribed for many patients.
 Already, some studies have found that 1 in 7 patients hospitalized with Covid-19 has acquired a dangerous secondary bacterial infection, and 50% of patients who have died had such infections.
 The challenge of AMR could become an enormous force of additional sickness and death across our health system as the toll of coronavirus pneumonia stretches critical care units beyond their capacity.
 Even though Covid-19 is a viral illness not affected by antibiotics, early data from hospitals shows that very high proportions of patients—more than 90 percent in some cohorts—are being treated with antibiotics to cure or protect against secondary infections during respiratory illnesses or hospitalization.
 That’s being accompanied by an unmeasured but possibly huge number of people taking antibiotics on their own, or with the encouragement of fringe researchers, in misguided attempts to protect themselves.

 For this reason we would like to focus on some important concepts.